1 9 7 1 – 1 9 7 3 (USA)

 In the middle of the summer in the middle of a park, there began a great adventure for a boy whose name was Mark…

-Intrigued by a magician’s performance while at an amusement park, Mark (played by Butch Patrick of The Munsters fame) decides to lag behind the rest after the show.
+Intrigued by a performance from Merlo the Magician while at Six Flags Amusement Park in Texas, Mark (played by Butch Patrick of The Munsters fame) decides to lag behind the rest after the show.

 Alone backstage in the magician’s room Mark picks up the magician’s hat to inspect it when the hat suddenly begins to grow larger.